kevinddf1/helloworld/README.md

 # helloworld
-Hi, THis is my first github file. i am trying.
+Hi, This is my first github file.